 at One of my great-grandfathers was Henry Herbert Eldridge, a descendant of a family that first settled in Cape Cod in 1635.
 H.H., as he was known, was born in Prospect, Maine, and my mother, who has a clear memory of him, said that he was known as a "whole-hearted, generous man," characteristics that, with luck, may still linger in our DNA.

-The boys’ grandfather, Knowles Godfrey Eldridge and his wife, the former Christiana Pope, raised his two grandsons on Newbury Neck in Surry.
+The boys’ grandfather, Knowles Godfrey Eldridge and his wife, the former Christiana Pope, raised his two grandsons at their home near the shipyard in Surry.
 In the 1870 census, 16-year-old Henry and his 14-year-old brother were listed as mariners.
-Knowles Godfrey, who was 73 that year, is described as working in a carding mill.
-Twenty years earlier, in 1850, he had been a clothier and in 1840 in manufacture.
+Knowles Godfrey, who was 73 that year and still worked at his carding mill.
+Twenty years earlier, in 1850, the census listed him as a clothier and in 1840 as in manufacture.

 When he was 25, in 1878, H.H. married Laura Adams Phillips, a descendant of another family that had settled Orrington around the same time Knowles Godfrey’s father settled there in the 1790s.
 Two years later, H.H. appears to have followed his grandfather into the manufacture of cloth.
 The 1880 census lists him as a woolcarder and his name appears on an 1881 map of Surry that shows “H.H.
 Eldridge Carding Mill.”